The IACP Foundation is tasked with seeking

 Clinical Applications: Conduct a practice-based therapeutic study using one or more compounded preparations.
 The BUD of any compounded preparation used must include the formulation and BUD reference material.

 The IACP Foundation is not seeking proposals for funding consideration at this time.
-The IACP Foundation is not issuing an RFP for the Fall 2016 cycle.
+The IACP Foundation is not issuing an RFP for the 2017 cycles.

 Since 2005, IACP Foundation has awarded more than $275,000 in grants to academicians and practitioners.
 The IACP Foundation strongly believes pharmacy compounding research is vital to further exemplifying the role of pharmacy in personalized medicine.